+The aim of the programme is to raise awareness, understanding and appreciation of the critical role that historic town centres play and the wide-ranging impacts that their vitality and viability have on overall socio-economic, environmental and cultural growth and development, and on quality of life for citizens and visitors alike.
 The ‘pilot’ aims to develop an innovative town centre-led retail, cultural heritage and tourism baseline, which will be recognised internationally as a best practice collaborative development model for regeneration.
 Essentially, this would be an innovative national ‘Towns’ capacity-building programme designed by, and for, Local Authorities, town centre businesses and local citizens/community groups with close mentoring support from professional practitioners with significant experience of town centre regeneration, urban design and planning and management in Ireland, and elsewhere.

 The Health Check will establish an innovative baseline, to help monitor and drive the development of the town centre going forward.
-The work of the Town Centre Health Check will include
+The work of the Collaborative Town Centre Health Check will include

 - Land Use surveys to establish the overall vacancy rates in the town.

 - Retailer surveys to establish current levels of commercial activity and outlook.